raghul3/raghul3/README.md

 ###
 <br clear="both">
-<p align="left" style="font-size: 50px;">I'm a digital explorer, journeying through the vast landscapes of technology with boundless curiosity.
+<p align="left" style="font-size: 18px;">I'm a digital explorer, journeying through the vast landscapes of technology with boundless curiosity.
 Proficient in the dialects of code and frameworks.
 With a relentless drive for growth, I eagerly embrace each challenge as an opportunity to thrive in the dynamic world of tech.</p>

 ###

-<p align="left">"The advance of technology is based on making it fit in so that you don't really even notice it, so it's part of everyday life." - Bill Gates</strong></p>
+<p align="left" style="font-size: 18px;"><strong>"The advance of technology is based on making it fit in so that you don't really even notice it, so it's part of everyday life." - Bill Gates</strong></p>

 ###